Getting Started Editing Weddings in Lightroom Mobile

 Meanwhile, if you open LR Mobile on the iPad, you’ll see those images start to appear in an Album with the same name as the Collection you created.

 If your iPad is a cellular model, or if your iPhone carrier plan allows for tethering, you can of course sync edits and download Smart Previews while away from WiFi in a pinch, but just be aware that this may result in excessive mobile data usage, so use with caution.
+And if cellular connectivity is poor in the area where you are working, it could be painfully slow having to wait for each image to load.

 Downloading the Smart Previews in advance in this manner also speeds up editing even when you're on WiFi, since this image data does not need to be downloaded each time you swipe to the next photo.

 Even if with Store Locally enabled, it's also a good idea if you're leaving the house or office and need to edit away from WiFi, to open LR Mobile and ensure everything is synced up if you've previously been doing some editing on the computer.
 In other words, if you've made some edits to a series of images on the computer, those changes might not have had a chance to sync down to the iPad yet.
-Syncing does appear to take place in the background, but just to be on the safe side, open the app and give it a few minutes to sync.
+Syncing does appear to sometimes take place in the background, but just to be on the safe side, open the app and give it a few minutes to sync.

 Also important: make sure the Night Shift and True Tone features on the iPad are both off.
 Night Shift changes the display to a warmer white balance at night time to reportedly reduce eye strain and to help you get to sleep easier, while True Tone constantly monitors the color of the ambient light around you and changes the white balance of display as needed to match it.
 While these features are useful for general iPad use like reading, emailing, and web browsing, obviously you cannot make accurate color corrections to images when the white balance of your display is not consistent and/or is dramatically warmer than normal.